UsedHandle/opengltest/README.md

 # opengltest
-small project to make a opengl engine
+This is  a small project to make a opengl engine

-note: the binary "OpenglTest" is a linux binary and will likely not work on your system

-keep in mind this is written by beginner
+Keep in mind I am a beginner with opengl and do not now much about c++

 deps to compile:
   glad,